Sumiton Christian School: Athletics

 The Eagles compete in the AHSAA class 2A sports.
 SCS has eight female varsity sports, including basketball, cheerleading, cross-country, golf, softball, swimming, track, and volleyball.
 The Eagles also have 8 male varsity sports, including football, basketball, baseball, golf, wrestling, swimming, tennis, and cross-country.

 The varsity basketball team won the AISA Class 1A Basketball State Championship in 1996.
 That feat was almost duplicated in 1998 while competing in the highest AISA classification level.
 They finished that season as the AISA Class 3A Basketball State Runner-Up.

 The first year the school competed in the Alabama High School Athletic Association, 2000-2001, Football made it to the second round of playoffs, and Varsity Cheer won State Cheerleading Championship in Class 1A.

 The varsity baseball team won the AHSAA class 2A state baseball championship in 2004.

 The varsity fast-pitch softball team completed a perfect season in 2010, sweeping the Walker County Tournament and AHSAA Area and Regional Title match-ups.
 The season ended with yet another sweep, taking the 2010 Girls 3A State Championship Title.

+The Marching Band received 1's in Band and Percussion for the first time in school history in 2022.